Snatcher (video game): Gameplay

 The player chooses actions on text-based menus to progress the story.
 In this scene (from the Sega CD version), Gillian is conversing with Katrina Gibson.

 Snatcher has been described as both a graphic adventure game and a visual novel.
 The player controls Gillian Seed as he investigates and hunts "Snatchers", dangerous humanoid robots disguised as humans roaming Neo Kobe City.
 The game's visuals are static images with some animations that display at the top of the screen.
 There is no point-and-click interface, with all actions made through a text menu with commands such as move, look, and investigate.
 The game's puzzles and dialogue trees are simple, lending to an emphasis on linear storytelling.
 Sometimes character panels are shown below the main graphics window during conversations to convey their facial expressions.

 The game allows exploration of a semi-open world.
-There are a handful of action segments where the player shoots at enemies dispersed across a 3x3 grid.
+There are a handful of action segments where the player shoots at enemies dispersed across a 3 × 3 grid.
 The Sega CD version supports the Justifier light gun packaged with Lethal Enforcers for these segments.

 Plot

 The main cast of Snatcher.
 From left to right: Jean-Jack Gibson, Harry Benson, Random Hajile, Gillian Seed, Jamie Seed, Katrina Gibson, Benson Cunningham, and Mika Slayton.

-Snatcher is set in the mid-21st century, fifty years after a biological weapon known as Lucifer-Alpha killed much of the world's population.
-In Neo Kobe City, a metropolis on an artificial island in eastern Asia, humanoid robots dubbed "Snatchers" have been recently discovered killing humans and replacing them in society.
+Snatcher is set in 2047, over fifty years after a leaked biological weapon known as Lucifer-Alpha spread across Eastern Europe, Central Asia and the Middle East, wiping out half of the world's population, leaving the United States, Japan and the United Kingdom as the only remaining superpowers.
+On the artificial island metropolis of Neo Kobe City, Japan, humanoid robots dubbed "Snatchers" have been recently discovered killing humans and replacing them in society.
 They use an artificial skin that is nigh-impossible to tell apart from regular skin.
-The Neo Kobe government quarantines the city from the outside world and establishes JUNKER, (Note: In Japanese versions, JUNKER is an abbreviation for "Judgement Uninfected Naked Kind & Execute Ranger"; in the English release, it stands for "Japanese Undercover Neuro-Kinetic Elimination Rangers".) a task force to hunt Snatchers.
-The player takes on the role of Gillian Seed (Yusaku Yara/Jeff Lupetin), an amnesiac who can only remember that his past, along with that of his estranged wife Jamie (Kikuko Inoue/Susan Mele), is somehow related to Snatchers.
+The Neo Kobe City government quarantines the city from the outside world and establishes JUNKER, (Note: In Japanese versions, JUNKER is an abbreviation for "Judgement Uninfected Naked Kind & Execute Ranger"; in the English release, it stands for "Japanese Undercover Neuro-Kinetic Elimination Rangers".) a task force to hunt Snatchers.
+The player takes on the role of Gillian Seed (Yusaku Yara/Jeff Lupetin), an American expat and amnesiac who can only remember that his past, along with that of his wife Jamie (Kikuko Inoue/Susan Mele), is somehow related to Snatchers.
 He starts working at JUNKER in hopes that hunting Snatchers will bring his past to light.